therealguy90/foundrytodiscord/README.md

 **Midi QOL:**
 - Edits Mergecards in real-time.

+## Known Issues:
+- Foundry to Discord uses the same enrichers that a system uses for ease of parsing custom inline rolls and the like.
+This means that notification warnings or console errors may be doubled if the enricher throws them at you.
+Not a huge issue, but it's something.

 ## Setup

 1. Create a Webhook in your Discord server and specify the channel to output chat to.
 Copy the Webhook URL; you'll need it later.